-For the Root CA, the key custodian's each have a part of the activation key, these tokens are protected by a passphrase.
+For the Root CA, the key custodians each have a part of the activation key, these tokens are protected by a passphrase.
 The protection scheme is M OF N. The tokens are stored in a vault.

-The operational CA's are protect by a split operational token that (M of N) tokens are protected by passphrase.
-Tokens are stored in a vault.
+The operational CAs are protected by a split operational token which (M of N) tokens are protected by passphrase.
+The tokens are stored in a vault.